grafana/loki/cmd/logstash/README.md

 # Contributing to Loki Logstash Output Plugin

-For information about hwo to use this plugin see this [documentation](../../docs/clients/logstash/README.md).
+For information about how to use this plugin see this [documentation](../../docs/sources/clients/logstash/_index.md).

 ## Install dependencies

+First, make sure you have JDK version `8` or `11` installed and you have set the `JAVA_HOME` environment variable.

-First you need to setup JRuby environment to build this plugin.
+You need to setup JRuby environment to build this plugin.
 Refer https://github.com/rbenv/rbenv for setting up your rbenv environment.

 After setting up `rbenv`.
 Install JRuby